 Nicola is fascinated by natural forms, the power of nature and the transience of light.
 She senses so much movement and colour in the world around her and seeks to translate those intangible qualities into her work.

-Nicola was shortlisted in 2019 for the Sir John Hurt Art Prize and her works are held in private collections and public institutions, both nationally and internationally.
+In 2019 and again in 2021, Nicola was shortlisted for the Sir John Hurt Art Prize, she has exhibited at the Mall Galleries, London, and her works are held in private collections and public institutions both nationally and internationally.